CDrummond/bliss-analyser/UserGuide.md

 also have the `ffmpeg` application installed and in your `$PATH`.
 These builds are roughly 46% slower at analysis, but are more portable as they can use any `ffmpeg` version.

+If the package used ended with `-symphonia` then `bliss-analyser` has been built with the `symphonia` libraries.
+This allows a more portable binary, but at a *much* slower decdoding speed (and anlysis results are not the same as those produced by `ffmpeg`/`libav`).

 Quick guide